-The Internet makes locating unique, specific items and acquiring them much more practical and possible.
+The Internet makes locating and acquiring unique, specific items much more practical and possible.
 Thrifting makes those items affordable and provides a more sustainable purchase option.

 When it comes to furnishings, especially for new home buyers or those living on their own for the first time, thrifting makes it possible for the décor in your residence to "hold hands."
 In times past, people often settled for whatever piece of furniture or needed accessory was available and affordable.
 This style of decoration was often called "early marriage."
 With the advent of online thrifting, matching accessories and furnishings are readily available and affordable—and often, shipping is free.

-If you do know to an extent what you're looking for, you have to ask whether or not a second-hand shop in your community is likely to have your item.
+If you know to an extent what you're looking for, you have to ask whether or not a second-hand shop in your community will likely have your item.
 If so, the best course of action is to plan your schedule so you'll have plenty of time to peruse the available merchandise.
 Who knows, you may discover something you weren't even looking for.
-Or an item that you "can't live without” and you want to leave plenty of time to talk yourself into buying it.
+Or an item that you "can't live without," and you want to leave plenty of time to talk yourself into buying it.

 The greater possibilities these days, however, are found online.
 There is an astounding number of resellers out there.
-The best way to proceed is to launch an Internet search for that item you want.
-It will take you to a website where you can use the site's filters and FAQs to your heart's content. (click here for our picks of the best online thrift)
+The best way to proceed is to launch an Internet search for the item you want.
+It will take you to a website where you can use the site's filters and FAQs to your heart's content.

 Thrift shopping is a creative process.
 It's interesting to note that early 20th-century mission workers used thrift to teach newly arrived immigrants how to manage money and understand American fashions and habits.
 Just so, thrift shopping today offers a clear, enlightening vision of American culture at a particular time of dynamism and change.

 Beyond the fun and the multitude of benefits, thrift shopping quietly transforms our attitudes and undermines our negative prejudices.
 Many of us frown upon second-hand merchandise, notably clothing.
-For this reason, it's worth noting that resale clothes have been scorned in the past, only to prove their worth repeatedly.
-Thrift helped overcome the stigma of used clothing in the middle of the 20th century when synthetic fibers began to be used commonly in new fashions.
+For this reason, it's worth noting that resale clothes have been scorned in the past, only to repeatedly prove the worth of textile recycling.
+Thrift helped overcome the stigma of used clothing in the middle of the 20th century when synthetic fibers were commonly used in new fashions.